darktjm/gamesup/README.md

 Some of these scripts use X notification to display messages.
 I use `notify-send` from libnotify for that.

+Disclaimer: I will make sweeping changes to all of these scripts and procedures without notice.
+Don't use these for yourself unless you are willing to look through the git-log and git-diff output and determine for yourself what changed.
+I really only expect you to look at them for inspiration, not use them directly.

 nonet
 =====
 First of all, I don't let any games or anything Windows-related, for